 Beyonce was correct when she said “Who runs the world?
 Girls!”

-Women who are accurate, successful, savvy, and stay-on-it are the types of women in Essence Magazine’s new feature “Women of the White House.”
+Women who are accurate, successful, savvy, and stay-on-it are the types of strong business women in Essence Magazine’s new feature “Women of the White House.”
 The feature captures dynamic black women responsible for keeping President Obama’s administration running.

 As another “Yoncé anthem” comes to mind–“Bow down!”

-We were inspired by these women, who are 23 (Jordan Metoyer, Assistant to the Deputy Director & Senior Advisor to the Office of Management & Budget Director) to 58 (Valerie Jarrett, Senior Advisor to the President).
+We were inspired by these powerful female leaders, who are 23 (Jordan Metoyer, Assistant to the Deputy Director & Senior Advisor to the Office of Management & Budget Director) to 58 (Valerie Jarrett, Senior Advisor to the President).
 What we admire about them is not just that they work at the White House–but that they have gained so much wisdom from their 7 years during Obama’s administration.
 Their lessons motivate us every Hump Day!

 These are their personal mottos and secrets of success that we thought were really great and decided to write them down!